⚖️ LawyersAll topics

 How much does the application cost?

 The application is free.
 Expenses: visa £340 + flight.
-IHS is not charged.

-What is the minimum salary?
+What is the minimum salary in 2026?

-Is the portal in Russian?
+Is the site in Russian?

 How much can you actually earn in 6 months?